-Moist, saucy, and brimming with that sweet ’n smoky BBQ flair, this slow cooker BBQ chicken is one of those prized and precious dinners in which a ridiculously simple recipe produces an extremely satisfying meal (especially when paired with Healthy Coleslaw).
+- Easy Never Tasted so Good.
+Moist, saucy, and brimming with that sweet ’n smoky BBQ flair, this easy slow cooker BBQ chicken is one of those prized and precious dinners in which a ridiculously simple recipe produces an extremely satisfying meal.
+It’s the kind of back pocket dinner (like these Crockpot Ribs) that you and your family will want to make on repeat.

 5 Star Review